The Volokh Conspiracy

 While it's easy to make fun of the DC policy and the court's reasoning upholding it, the harmful results of such regulations are deadly serious.
 They shut out numerous perfectly competent workers from a variety of occupations.
 And they make important services more expensive for consumers.
 For both workers and consumers, the burden falls disproportionately on the poor, including many minorities.

-As a legal matter, the court's lame reasoning might be fine if such an approach required by the Constitution.
+As a legal matter, the court's lame reasoning might be fine if such an approach were required by the Constitution.
 Some stupid and unjust policies are nonetheless constitutional.
 But, as scholars such as David Mayer, Bernard Siegan, and VC co-blogger David Bernstein, have shown, the original meaning of the Fourteenth Amendment in fact requires substantial protection of occupational choice against anti-competitive regulations that do little or nothing to protect health and safety.
 If you're a living constitutionalist, you should be wary of giving a blank check to regulations that have a long history of being used to exclude the poor, minorities, and politically weak.

 It may sometimes be difficult to draw a line between competition-suppressing licensing rules and those that may have a truly legitimate public interest rationale—one that can pass more rigorous standards of review than "rational basis."
 But similar line-drawing problems are ubiquitous when it comes to judicial protection of other constitutional rights.
 For example, in Fourth Amendment cases, it is often difficult to draw a line between "reasonable" and "unreasonable" searches and seizures.
 Yet few argue that problem means that courts should apply anything like the "rational basis" test in such cases.